TUESDAY, AUGUST 12

 Social Reception

 • Celebrate the beginning of your law school journey over refreshments with new classmates, UB LEADS Mentors, faculty, and staff.
-Light hors d’oeuvres will be served.
+Light hors d’oeuvres will be served as well.

 WEDNESDAY, AUGUST 13

-Resource Tours of the Law School and Afternoon Open House (Optional)
+Library Resources and Building Tours of the Law School (Optional)

 WEDNESDAY, AUGUST 13